lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-01-Calculator/README.md

 touch interface.rb
 ```

 We will always start with the `interface.rb` file.
-That's the file your will launch (with `ruby interface.rb`) to execute your program.
+That's the file you will launch (with the command `ruby interface.rb`) to run your program.
 It's always intuitive to start with the interface and ask yourself **"What should happen when I launch my program?"**

 ## Pseudo-code